PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 boundary without characterized ownership and artifact evidence.
 Keep inference strictly sequential and minimal, then commit and push one coherent unit without creating a pull request.

+## Indexed-first pre-Add compatibility ownership extraction: completed state

+The complete 1,593-line `_optimize_transpose_pre_add_nhwc_chains`
+implementation is now owned by `passes/pre_add_layout.py`.
+The lowerer retains a one-call private compatibility wrapper at all four unchanged production positions and in the conservative safe-transpose bundle.
+This is an exact mechanical move: after normalizing only the function name, the prior lowerer function and new owner ASTs are identical.

+The bounded `pre_add_direct_unary_layout` owner still runs first.
+The composite fallback retains its complete Swish, unary, Mul-constant, Mul/Sub-constant, Gather, constant-Add, nested-Add, PReLU, direct-NCHW bridge, post-alias, and legacy-consumer behavior.
+Full producer/consumer map construction, fixed-point restart, clone-on-write constants, shape/layout/dtype/quantization propagation, operator and tensor mutation order, marker behavior, pruning, and the single historical statistic are unchanged.
+This is not a source-line limit and does not claim that the fallback has been modernized.

+Before the move, the focused indexed, QLinear, and four active compatibility fixtures passed 27 tests.
+After adding forced-fallback module-owner/private- wrapper equality, those fixtures plus the complete architecture suite pass `256 passed in 35.28s`.
+The branch-wide extracted-owner selection passes `668 passed in 34.12s`; the complete optional-TensorFlow import-blocked suite, including direct conversion and direct `-cotof`, passes `11 passed in 9.53s`.
+Scoped Ruff, whole-lowerer Ruff with its established exclusions, syntax compilation, and whitespace checks pass.

+The first architecture selector run after the move failed because it still looked for the indexed-first assignment inside the lowerer function.
+This was an expected ownership-contract mismatch, not a conversion failure.
+The test now proves that `pre_add_layout.py` invokes the indexed owner first, contains the compatibility map/prune loop, never imports the lowerer, and that the lowerer retains exactly one dispatch call plus four Session-layout production positions and the safe-bundle position.

+`FastestDet.onnx` establishes positive real fallback ownership.
+Before and after extraction its eight composite results are `1,0,0,0,0,0,0,0`, while all eight bounded indexed-owner results are zero.
+The pre-extraction sequential `-cotof` run completed in 9.168 seconds and the post-extraction run in 9.394 seconds.
+Both pass with `max_abs=1.3113021850585938e-05` and process-tree SWAP zero.
+The five core artifacts are byte-identical:

+- float32 TFLite:
+  `3bdbec5d7ad81f98cf7890fbf1a98570ebeb1a4a5c19883aca23733b31e1573b`;
+- float16 TFLite:
+  `a14bad05eba99dc211a09aa820eb38396329b98168a2d4b20e463eb64deab617`;
+- tensor correspondence:
+  `2bd03e9e775b4dede0310813cf36e2efc3ad9d0635ce0c5797895fe18d7fb074`;
+- `schema.fbs`:
+  `0ea6e458755747b2d98c6b68323e65f0153ded77af908b2c6560db00f9dea28f`;
+- `schema_generated.py`:
+  `b3a49ac25835e627fe31b92eb5df2b6d88593a571f1175b366ef7aab8e264ce8`.

+Changed files are the new composite pass module, lowerer import and wrapper, the focused forced-fallback equivalence test, architecture ownership checks, and the three branch documents.
+No dependency, public API, CLI, artifact name, TensorFlow boundary, corpus profile, exclusion policy, or ONNX tier policy changes.
+Temporary tracing and conversion outputs are removed before commit.
+PR #952 remains closed; work is commit/push only and no pull request is created.

+The next raw source-order implementation is the 166-line `_optimize_transpose_dual_pre_add_to_single_post_adapter_nhwc_chains`.
+At restart, inventory its strict dual-adapter and single-post contract, constant ownership, legacy-consumer and public-boundary guards, single production position, statistic, existing fixtures, and short zero-SWAP ownership before changing source.
+Keep inference strictly sequential and minimal, then commit and push one coherent unit without creating a pull request.